 11. Take cover, stay indoors as long as possible.
 However, if you hear breaking glass or smell smoke, you can probably assume your location is no longer safe.

 12. Get in the habit of EDC: Everyday Carry.
 These are items you automatically put in your pockets when you leave the house, along with your keys and wallets.
 Since a purse can easily become lost or stolen, you may have to adjust your wardrobe.
 Think escape first, defense second.
 Civil unrest safety has more to do with awareness and avoidance than it does confrontation.

 A couple of items for EDC to consider that relate to this topic:

 - A knife with a larger blade or a “tactical pen” (Know how to use these.)

-- “Industrial strength” pepper spray — although, if you or a family member has asthama, this can debilitate you as well as an attacker
+- “Industrial strength” pepper spray — although, if you or a family member has asthma, this can debilitate you as well as an attacker

-- A police scanner app (free!) to avoid areas with problems
+- A police scanner app (free!) on your phone to avoid areas with problems

 14. Stay up to date with controversial issues, especially hot-button issues in your home area.
 These can trigger random violence as well as organized protests, which can become violent.

 15. Improve your “situational awareness”.
 Read Left of Bang for more information and strategies.
-This means know what is going on around you so you can spot danger and move away more quickly.
+This means knowing what is going on around you so you can spot danger and move away from it more quickly.
 If things go badly, situational awareness can help you stay focused on your primary goal: staying alive and safe.